 Used both for marination, seasoning and also as an accompaniment, Homemade Peri Peri Sauce recipe is a classic, pungent side that would warm up the winters.
-Here is a video and step by step recipe of how to make best ever Nando’s style peri peri sauce.
+Here is how to make best ever Nando’s style peri peri sauce recipe.

 I grew up in the era when ketchup was catching up with everyone’s fancy.
 I still remember my friends relishing piping hot bowl of Maggi with ketchup or rice with ketchup and it goes without saying right from Chawal ke Pakode till any fritters made at home were nicely dunked in ketchup and eaten with joy by our generation.